Nicollas8/Flow/README.md

 constructs like objects, protocols, closures, and generics.
 Swift embraces modules, eliminating the need for headers and the code duplication they entail.

-To learn more about using the language, visit [swift.org](https://swift.org/documentation/).
 To learn more about the compiler's internal design, see the [documentation index](/docs/README.md).